-Collaborative business relationships
+Collaborative business relationships are welcome!

 - Business Development: We form a joint venture (that may or may not develop into a formal partnership later) based on splitting the result of our collective work.
 This seems to be my most common and successful business model.

 - Collaborative Marketing: We author an article or book together or jointly produce a public demonstration.
 I am a guest on your event, TV or radio show or appear in your print or online publication and we both market that product to our audience.
 Conversely, you might attend an event that I host as a quest speaker or presenter.

 - Referrals: I refer a person or business client to you and I hope that it works out, I hope that the client is happy with the referral and I hope that we might do other business in the future.
 That’s just not the way I work.
 I prefer to remain involved in a joint work situation.

 - Regulated Industries: In these situations our business relationship is governed by regulations that control your industry (like financial services) may control what I can say about you, your products and your industry.
 We develop a plan and hope that your firm’s regulators will timely approve it.
 In this case there is risk that my unregulated expression can get us into regulatory trouble.
 It is best to just stay away from that risk.
 Even so, my most successful and profitable relationships are with firms in the financial services industry where we were able to build an active collaborative working partnership rather than a ‘hope relationship’.